AdmiralLuckytiger/AdmiralLuckytiger/README.md

 ### Some information about myself

 - 👋 Hi, I’m @AdmiralLuckytiger
-- 👀 I’m interested in learning all kind of knolage about software and hardware.
+- 👀 I’m interested in learning all kind of knowledge about software and hardware.
 - 🌱 I’m currently learning JavaScript and Web development.
 - 💞️ I’m looking to collaborate on anything related with web development.
 - 📫 You could reach me via email ( edu.nopersonal@gmail.com ).